nadyab93/ToDo-List/README.md

 - [Firebase](https://firebase.google.com/): Provides real-time database and authentication features.
 - [React Icons](https://react-icons.github.io/react-icons/): Used for the icons like the "plus", "edit", and "trash" icons.
 - [Tailwind CSS](https://tailwindcss.com/): For styling the app with utility classes.

+# Tutorial

+This project was initially based on a tutorial from the YouTube channel [Code Commerce](https://www.youtube.com/watch?v=drF8HbnW87w).
+The tutorial covered the basic structure of a Todo List app using React.js, Firebase, and Tailwind CSS.
+The implementation extends the tutorial by adding a task crossover feature upon completion and an enhanced edit task functionality.

 # License